 Dental Implants — New Braunfels, TX

-Why Choose Comal Dental For Dental Implants?
+Why Choose Comal Dental for Dental Implants?

-What Are Dental Implants?
+What are Dental Implants?

 A dental implant is a small titanium and zirconium post that is placed into the jawbone to recreate the root structure of a missing tooth.
 After it has bonded with the surrounding bone, it’s topped with a crown, bridge, or denture to restore the visible portion of the tooth/teeth.
 Right now, dental implants are the only treatment that brings back an entire tooth from top to bottom.
 This gives them unmatched stability, functionality, longevity, and comfort.
 In fact, your new dental implants will be virtually indistinguishable from natural teeth in every way!

-The Dental Implant Process
+The 4 Step Dental Implant Process

 Benefits of Dental Implants